 forum for State and Territory leaders in Australia.
 Each State and Territory Premier or Chief Minister is a member of CAF

-and the current Chair is the Premier of Victoria, the Hon Dr Denis Napthine MLA.
+the current Chair is the Premier of Queensland, the Hon Campbell Newman MP.

-In 2010, the Council reviewed its operations and refreshed its objectives.
+In 2013 the Council reviewed its operations and reaffirmed its objectives.
 The Council's objectives are to:

 - work toward common understanding of the States' and Territories' positions in relation to policy issues involving the Commonwealth Government